gabriel-buzzi/ia367h-reinforcement-learning/README.md

 ├── pyproject.toml     <- Project configuration file with package metadata for │                         ia367h-rl and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Reference research papers and any other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   ├── paper          <- LaTeX files for final project paper